 On the other hand, Mia, using CSB, got notified of the first drop in the customer’s usage using Risk Alerts.
 As soon as the Alert was generated, a task got created for her to conduct another training session for the customer.
 Since Mia was able to catch the risk before things got worse and the customer lost interest, she was able to re-train them in areas they were struggling with.
 The customer was able to see value in the training session and it helped them in solving some critical use cases!

-Here’s are the key differences between Sebastian and Mia’s situations:
+Key Differences between Sebastian and Mia’s situations:

-1. Proactive Risk Identification:
+1. Proactive Risk Identification

 - Sebastian did not have visibility into how his customers were using the product and as a result, was unable to identify a potential risk which eventually led to a customer churn.

 - Mia, on the other hand, was better prepared since she could regularly track product adoption for her customers.
 She’d also ensured she was able to identify potential risks by setting up the right Alerts.

 - Sebastian was unable to identify the risk in time and as a result, was unable to intervene before it was already too late.

 - Mia, however, could intervene soon after an Alert was generated.
 Before the customer could even begin looking for another platform, Mia was already ready with solutions to make them successful.